abbychau/filebeatUdpWriter/README.md

 # Why this Logger?

-1. Compatible with ZeroLog and Gin so that you can log in json format for Gin requests.
+1. Compatible with ZeroLog and Gin so that you can log in JSON format for Gin requests.
 2. UDP is fast, non-blocking and does not require a file handler.
 3. No more docker volume mounting.